dbetteb/early-ML/README.md

 ## Organization

-Depending on your Python level, best is to start to have a look at the organisation of the repository and pick the subject you are interested.
+Depending on your Python level, best is to start to have a look at the organisation of the repository and pick the subject you are interested in.

 ## Use